Curio rowleyanus (H. Jacobsen) P.V. Heath

 Established Senecios are extremely drought tolerant.
 They do need some water, during the summer, but do not leave the soil wet for prolonged periods.
 Allow the soil to dry out between waterings in winter, when they are somewhat dormant.
 Since they are growing in sandy soil, nutrients will need to be replenished.
 Fertilize annually, but lightly.
 Too much fertilizer will cause a lot of leggy growth.

 Taller varieties can get floppy.
 You can prune them back to where the stem is firm, in very early spring.
 You can even root the cuttings.

 Plants can be divided or repotted in early spring.
 If you are growing them in containers, they enjoy spending the summer outdoors.
 Wait until there is no danger of frost and move them back indoors in the fall.

 Senecio can be grown from either seed or cuttings.
-Seeds prefer warm temperatures (55˚F / 13˚C).
-And constant moisture to germinate.
-Cuttings are easier and faster… – See more at: How to Grow and Care for Senecio
+Seeds prefer warm temperatures and constant moisture to germinate.
+Cuttings are easier and faster.
+Cut during the growing season, from early spring to fall.
+Root in sandy soil, in containers… – See more at: How to Grow and Care for Senecio

 - Back to genus Curio

 - Succulentopedia: Browse succulents by Scientific Name, Common Name, Genus, Family, USDA Hardiness Zone, Origin, or cacti by Genus

 Subscribe to Receive News and Updates from World of Succulents: